 Most of us refer to carrots as the vegetable that is good for our eyes.
 This is because carrots are a good source of vitamin A that is very important for healthy eyesight, skin, growth, and helps our body resist infection.
 According to a study conducted by researchers of the USDA, eating carrots may lower cholesterol levels.
 Carrots are also a great source of beta carotene.
 In fact, carrots contain a group of plant pigments called carotenoids, and beta carotene is a member of this group.
 These plant pigments were first identified in carrots and therefore their name was derived from the word carrot.
-Beta carotene is linked to reducing chronic diseases such as cancer and heart disease.
+Beta carotene is linked to reducing chronic diseases such as cancer & heart disease.

 Carrots have a higher natural sugar content than all other vegetables with the exception of beets.
 This is why they make a wonderful snack when eaten raw and make a tasty addition to a variety of cooked dishes.

 Varieties There are many varieties of carrots, but the variety typically found in supermarkets is from 7–9 inches in length and 3/4–1-1/2 inches in diameter.
 Carrots are usually sold packaged in plastic bags.
 Baby carrots were once longer carrots that have been peeled, trimmed to 1-1/2–2 inches in length and packaged.
 True baby carrots are removed from the ground early and actually look like miniature carrots.